-- -Persisting Following through, maintaining focus and stamina.
+- -Persisting; Following through, maintaining focus and stamina.
 Looking for alternate ways of accomplishing the goal after a failure.
-Never giving up! - -Managing Impulsivity Thinking carefully before acting.
+Never giving up! - -Managing Impulsivity; Thinking carefully before acting.
 Being calm under stress.
 Not jumping at the first option.
-Having consideration for other people's needs. - -Listening with Understanding and Empathy Being open to the ideas and feelings of others.
-Considering how to make connections and maintain relationships. - -Thinking Flexibly Changing perspectives using additional information.
+Having consideration for other people's needs. - -Listening with Understanding and Empathy; Being open to the ideas and feelings of others.
+Considering how to make connections and maintain relationships. - -Thinking Flexibly; Changing perspectives using additional information.
 Being open to unusual solutions.
-Weighing options. - -Striving for Accuracy Taking pride in exactness and craftsmanship.
+Weighing options. - -Striving for Accuracy; Taking pride in exactness and craftsmanship.
 Checking for areas to correct or improve.
-Adjusting to find a better solution. - -Questioning and Posing Problems Questioning assumptions and attitudes.
+Adjusting to find a better solution. - -Questioning and Posing Problems; Questioning assumptions and attitudes.
 Looking for missing information.
-Considering how to best define the problem. - -Applying Past Knowledge to New Situations Building on previous experience.
+Considering how to best define the problem. - -Applying Past Knowledge to New Situations; Building on previous experience.
 Bending the known to fit new situations.
-Looking for parts of a solution in the work of others. - -Thinking and Communicating with Clarity and Precision Striving to be clear in speech and writing.
-Being specific and avoiding generalizing or distorting information. - -Gathering Data Through All Senses Taking note of what can be learned through seeing, hearing, smelling, tasting, and feeling.
-Being aware of the situation, the surroundings, and the effects of actions. - -Creating, Imagining, Innovating Trying to be original.
+Looking for parts of a solution in the work of others. - -Thinking and Communicating with Clarity and Precision; Striving to be clear in speech and writing.
+Being specific and avoiding generalizing or distorting information. - -Gathering Data Through All Senses; Taking note of what can be learned through seeing, hearing, smelling, tasting, and feeling.
+Being aware of the situation, the surroundings, and the effects of actions. - -Creating, Imagining, Innovating; Trying to be original.
 Being ready to change or adapt expectations to find a novel solution.
-Looking to others for inspiration. - -Responding with Wonderment and Awe Being intrigued and fascinated by the beauty and power of the universe.
+Looking to others for inspiration. - -Responding with Wonderment and Awe; Being intrigued and fascinated by the beauty and power of the universe.
 Appreciating both small and large miracles.
-Being inspired by the surprising uniqueness of situations. - -Taking Responsible Risks Willing to try something that is safe but scary.
+Being inspired by the surprising uniqueness of situations. - -Taking Responsible Risks; Willing to try something that is safe but scary.
 Bargaining that the benefits will outweigh the downsides.
 Not being stopped by fear of failure.
-Working outside of the comfort zone of past experience. - -Finding Humor Seeing the whimsical, absurd, ironic and unexpected in life's challenges.
+Working outside of the comfort zone of past experience. - -Finding Humor; Seeing the whimsical, absurd, ironic and unexpected in life's challenges.
 Laughing at the mysteries of why things don't work out the way we expected.
-Letting humor help us forgive the mistakes of others. - -Thinking Interdependently Welcoming the input and perspective of others.
+Letting humor help us forgive the mistakes of others. - -Thinking Interdependently; Welcoming the input and perspective of others.
 Showing kindness and patience with others while exploring solutions.
 Understanding that group decisions require compromise.
-Being willing to share or release responsibility. - -Metacognition: Thinking About Your Thinking Being aware of your own thoughts, strategies, feelings and actions and their effects on others.
+Being willing to share or release responsibility.

--Remaining Open to Continuous
+-Remaining Open to Continuous Learning;

-Learning Understanding the limitations of one person's knowledge and experience.
+Understanding the limitations of one person's knowledge and experience.
 Knowing when to seek help.
 Believing that the more you learn about something, the more interesting it becomes.